ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-09-27-make-pauses-are-not-wrong-but-not-planning-can-be.md

 I need only a couple of times keeping the routine, and them everything happen normally after a few times.
 The difficult part is start or go back doing some activity.

+So, don't be discouraged.
+The first step is always the most difficult, but once you do, is easier to just continue.

 ## Stay focus

+It may not seem like it, but I try to sabotage myself many times.
+I have a heavy routine, so it's easy to get tired and do nothing at end of the day.
+And here is the tricky part, because if you haven't disciplined, will be easy to take lost and not continue your plan.

 ## Distraction matters

+???